 dominate next week's Dubai Airshow with more than $100 billion

-to 250 potential orders from as many as five airlines, industry
+close to 250 potential orders from five airlines, industry

 The U.S. planemaker is pressing ahead with the launch of its

 777X mini-jumbo despite uncertainty over where it will be made,